 - The personal health, growth or economic benefit of administrators, individuals or leaders of an organization or to: individuals, political campaigns, organizations which discriminate, or religious organizations which are solely denominational or sectarian in purpose.

-Grants will be made to organizations with appropriate 501(c) (3) or 509(a) tax status as specified under a letter issued by the Internal Revenue Service (IRS).
+Grants will be made to local organizations with appropriate 501(c) (3) or 509(a) tax status as specified under a letter issued by the Internal Revenue Service (IRS).
 Grants to individuals or teams will be made on a need basis.
 While not excluded from applying for a grant, organizations with large annual operating budgets will be expected to make a stronger case for such contribution.
 Also, the use of an unrelated private‐sector organization with appropriate tax status as a fiscal agent for a program developed by and for a not‐qualifying organization is unacceptable.
 The same applies to grants for individuals.

 Multiple grant requests from the same organization in the same review cycle are discouraged.
 An organization whose grant request was not funded cannot resubmit the same request for at least twelve (12) months.